bertbesser/dvc-deps-management/blog-article.md

 # TODO
 - / clarify usages of terms `cache` and `remote`
 - / use _import stage_ where appropriate
-- rename companion project to playground
+- / rename companion project to playground
+- rename cache remote to playground
 - / clarify usage of terms output and artifact
 - / clarify usage of terms import and dependeny`